bulentgercek/bg-portfolio/README.md

 This is full stack Node.js web app for my personal website.
 The purpose of this application was not basically to have a portfolio site.
 The aim was to develop my programming culture by trying many techniques while learning and to create a full study by bringing together the methods that you find closest to my vision.
-In this sense, it is a very educational and developmental study.
+In this sense, it was a very educational and developmental study.
+Now, its done and you can visit safely :)

-> :pushpin: This project currently on **Work In Progress** :memo:.

 **Website URL** : [https://bulentgercek.com](https://bulentgercek.com)